Cairhiin/animated-card/README.md

 # Animated Border HoC
-A card component with animated border for React
+A higher order component with animated border for React.
+Simply wrap your component you want to add have an animated border.

 ## Installation instructions
 git clone https://github.com/Cairhiin/animated-card.git